The Seal on the Beach Mara Bergman and Brita Granström Walker Books

 Come Friday, the woman announces that her friends will be coming later on for a games night.
 Suppose one of the friends reveals his true identity: time to disappear under the sofa, thinks Luigi but the inevitable happens.
 Out comes the woman’s hand, out comes Luigi and introduction is made

+Eventually the pretence is over: he couldn’t fool those visitors but what about Betty?
 Luigi beats a hasty retreat but next morning he receives a surprise declaration from her and an invitation that lifts his spirits.

 Kevin Hawkes’ acrylic and pencil illustrations, be they large or small, portray Luigi’s kitten-ness with panache making him a delightful and endearing character and Michelle Knudsen’s longish text offers a sympathetic story of being yourself, trying out a new persona and companionship that works well as a read aloud or for confident solo readers to enjoy for themselves.

-Pavlo Gets the Grumps / Two Birthdays
+Pavlo Gets the Grumps Natalia Shaloshvili Walker Books

 There are days when we wake up and everything seems out of kilter: Pavlo is having one of those.
 Nothing his Mama suggests be it a visit to the park, a swim or a cinema outing, appeals to Pavlo.
 Why is that?